Archives and Research

 The first round of co-creation workshops taking place at Dundonald Castle, held in collaboration with the Friends of Dundonald Castle and the Historic Environment Scotland Climate Change Policy team.

 These objectives will also support HES’s Climate Action Plan (CAP) 2020-25.
 The Climate Impact and Adaptation strand of the CAP states that HES will ‘undertake and support ground-breaking research to better increase knowledge and understanding of the physical, social and economic impacts of climate change on the historic environment’ and will ‘increase understanding of how to proactively manage the loss of heritage assets, including maximising benefits through engagement with communities’.
+It will also help to inform the delivery of HES's upcoming Equality Outcomes.

 Audrey will be running of a series of events at HES Properties in Care as part of her work.
 At each selected property there will be: